Dawn Shadforth: Music videos

 In 1996, Shadforth directed a music video for the track "Hush" by Kurtis Mantronik.
 The video was filmed in Brooklyn in New York City and Sheffield.
 It features cameos by Todd Terry, Róisín Murphy, Jason Buckle from the band Relaxed Muscle and DJ Winston Hazel amongst others.
 In 1997, Shadforth's music video for Sheffield band All Seeing I's single "Beat Goes On" won for Best Dance Video at the 1998 Muzik Video Awards and for Best New Director and Best Editing at the 1999 CAD Awards.

 In 1999, she directed a video for Garbage’s "Special" featuring the band dog fighting in futuristic aircraft in the skies above a barren desert planet.
 The video was awarded Visionary Video at the VH1/Vogue Fashion Awards.

-In 2001, Shadforth made the Kylie Minogue video "Can't Get You Out of My Head".
+In 2000, she first worked with Kylie Minogue on the music video to her hit "Spinning Around", where she insisted the star wear gold hotpants that eventually became a trademark.
+2001, Shadforth made the Kylie Minogue video "Can't Get You Out of My Head".
 In 2005 she directed the award-winning promo film for "The Importance of Being Idle", the acclaimed second single from the 2005 Oasis album Don't Believe the Truth.
 A pastiche of 1960s kitchen sink drama films, it starred Rhys Ifans.

 In 2016 she directed videos for the single "Lights" by Hurts, and "Old Skool" by Metronomy, featuring Sharon Horgan, which were nominated for six awards collectively at the UKMVA's.
 "Lights" by Hurts also won Dawn a special achievement award at the 2015 1:4 Awards.